Monk Leveling Guide

 Leveling Rotations

 At its core, Monk’s rotation is about progressing through your three forms; Opo-Opo, Raptor, and Coeurl.
-At each step you have three different GCDs to choose from; a Pure Damage GCD, a Timer GCD, or an AoE GCD.
+At each step you have three different GCDs to choose from; a Spender GCD, a Gainer or generator GCD, or an AoE GCD.
+At the center of the decision process between the Spender GCDs and Gainer GCDs is the new fancy gauge that Monk has received in Dawntrail.

-Your AoE GCDs are all only worth using at three or more targets.
+Your AoE GCDs are worth using on 3 or more targets.

 As you level up, you’ll slowly gain access to new skills, fleshing out your rotation as you go.

-From Levels 1 - 17 you only have access to Bootshine, True Strike, and Snap Punch while you get used to progressing through your forms.
+From Levels 1 - 17 you only have access to the Spender GCDs, Bootshine, True Strike, and Snap Punch while you get used to progressing through your forms.

 At Level 50 you gain access to Dragon Kick, fully fleshing out your six core GCDs.
-As with the other Timer GCDs, you want to apply the Leaden Fist buff from Dragon Kick, and on the following cycle use a Bootshine to spend the Leaden Fist.
+As with the other Gainer GCDs, Dragon Kick will grant you a Opo Ball (“Opo-opo’s Fury”)

 Chakra